Retinopathy of Prematurity

-Retinopathy of prematurity treatment is offered by Ophthalmic Partners of Pennsylvania and New Jersey for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.
+Retinopathy of prematurity treatment is offered by Ophthalmic Partners for patients in Philadelphia, Pennsylvania and the surrounding communities.

 Retinopathy of prematurity is a condition that occurs in premature newborns.
 If left untreated, retinopathy of prematurity may lead to blindness.

 Retinopathy of prematurity is caused by underdeveloped blood vessels of the eyes.
 After birth, the vessels do not develop properly, and the blood flow to the retinas is affected.
 Without proper blood flow, the retinas may become damaged, and the child’s vision is jeopardized.
 The condition may result in bleeding, scarring or detachment of the retina and loss of vision.

 WHAT ARE THE RISK FACTORS FOR RETINOPATHY OF PREMATURITY?

 The most significant risk factors for retinopathy of prematurity are low birth weight and premature delivery.

 HOW CAN RETINOPATHY OF PREMATURITY BE PREVENTED?

 Avoiding any circumstances that may result in low birth weight or premature delivery are the only preventative measures against retinopathy of prematurity.
 In some cases, though, these two factors cannot be avoided, so there may not be any preventative measures for the condition.

 HOW IS RETINOPATHY OF PREMATURITY DIAGNOSED?